stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 In #stratapp, you can turn pages on/off by team or individual - you don't have to change your business to suit the app - so you don't have to apply these "our why" and "direction" pages as part of regrouping.
 That decision is up to you.

-## implementing OKRs - run the first quarter with CxO roles only
+## implementing OKRs - run the first period with the leadership team only

 Although OKRs are all about [engaging everyone](https://bit.ly/stratapp-engaging-people "engaging people"), success starts at the top.
 That's the focus of steps 1 to 5.

-### step #5 - starting with the leadership team
+### step #5 - start with the leadership team

 With the leadership team now aligned on the strategy tree, the next step is to agree OKRs for the first period.
 Most organizations opt for a quarterly OKR cycle, however early-stage companies may prefer to set OKRs monthly.